EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 ### Evaluation & Community Feedback

-## Reseach Software Lifecycle & Three-Tier Model
+## Research Software Lifecycle & Three-Tier Model

 There is a close link between this software lifecycle and the [three-tier model of software](/three_tier_view).
 Depending on its tier, the software lifecycle length or the number of iterations through the lifecycle may vary.